-Known for an extraordinary breadth of repertoire, Karabits and the BSO have performed cycles of Beethoven, Brahms and Prokofiev, given UK premieres of works from CPE Bach to contemporary music from Azerbaijan, and championed music from eastern Europe and Karabits’ native Ukraine through the ongoing series ‘Voices from the East’.
+We’ve been proud to perform an extraordinary breadth of repertoire under Kirill’s baton, including cycles of Beethoven, Brahms and Prokofiev, given UK premieres of works from CPE Bach to contemporary music from Azerbaijan, and championed music from eastern Europe and Kirill’s native Ukraine through the ongoing series ‘Voices from the East’.

-The ‘Voices from the East’ series of symphonic revelations from the Ukraine and beyond has come to define Karabits’ most recent years with the BSO.
-Through performances — and a series of recordings for the Chandos record label — the Orchestra’s audiences have been introduced to music from Armenia, Azerbaijan, Turkmenistan and the Ukraine, with composers Kara Karayev, Boris Lyatoshynsky, Chary Nurymov and Avet Terterian becoming familiar names.
-Last year, The Times declared that thanks to the series, “music lovers in Dorset may now be the most knowledgeable in the western world about the symphonic pieces of eastern Europe and central Asia.”
+Kirill’s time with us has been defined in recent years by the ‘Voices from the East’ series.
+Through performances —and a series of recordings for the Chandos record label —we have been introduced to music from Armenia, Azerbaijan, Turkmenistan and the Ukraine, with composers Kara Karayev, Boris Lyatoshynsky, Chary Nurymov and Avet Terterian becoming familiar names.
+Last year, The Times wrote that thanks to the series,“music lovers in Dorset may now be the most knowledgeable in the western world about the symphonic pieces of eastern Europe and central Asia.”

 Kirill Karabits, Chief Conductor of Bournemouth Symphony Orchestra, said: “I have never forgotten my first encounter with the BSO.
 I immediately felt this was a very special group of musicians, and, artistically, we have continued to grow together over the last fifteen years.
 It feels like a home from home — and never more so than during these last few years, where this community of musicians and audience has been of great support.
 The warmth, friendship and open-minded approach here is very special, and I am deeply proud to continue my journey as Conductor Laureate, Artistic Director, Voices from the East.”